ViTaPEs: Visuotactile Position Encodings for Cross-Modal Alignment in Multimodal Transformers: ViTaPEs : Visuotactile Positional Encodings

 \subsection{Transformer Operations and Cross-Attention for Multi-Modal Integration}

-Once the positionally-encoded tokens \(\mathbf{X}_{\mathrm{global}}\) are obtained, they are fed into a single transformer encoder.
-The transformer architecture comprises of standard layers, including multi-head self-attention and feed-forward networks, adapted to process the combined visual-tactile data.
+Once the positionally-encoded tokens $\mathbf{X}_{\mathrm{global}}$ are obtained, they are fed into a single transformer encoder.
+The transformer architecture comprises standard layers, including multi-head self-attention and feed-forward networks, adapted to process the combined visual--tactile token sequence.

-Given the fused embeddings \(\mathbf{X}_{\mathrm{global}}\), the self-attention mechanism highlights cross-modal dependencies, where visual information provides context for tactile details and vice versa.
+Given the fused embeddings $\mathbf{X}_{\mathrm{global}}$, the self-attention mechanism can capture both intra-modal structure and cross-modal dependencies, where visual information provides context for tactile details and vice versa.
 The self-attention operation is defined as:

-where \(Q\), \(K\), and \(V\) are the query, key, and value matrices derived from the positionally-encoded tokens, and \(d_k\) is the dimensionality of the key vectors, for each head in the multi-head attention mechanism, i.e., \(d_k = D/h\), where $h$ is the number of attention heads.
+where $Q$, $K$, and $V$ are the query, key, and value matrices derived from the positionally-encoded tokens, and $d_k$ is the dimensionality of the key vectors for each head in the multi-head attention mechanism, i.e., $d_k = D/h$, where $h$ is the number of attention heads.

-When the above attention mechanism is applied to the concatenation of visual and tactile modalities, it inherently leads to both self-attention and cross-attention~\citep{VTT}.
-This inherent dual attention mechanism simultaneously processes modality-specific details, while facilitating cross-modal information flow.
-Specifically, one can interpret this process by partitioning the value matrix \({V}\) into, e.g., \({V}_{i}\) (visual) and \({V}_{t}\) (tactile) during the computation of attention in Eq.~\eqref{eq:attention} for the $j$-th head of the $n$-th attention layer:
+When the above attention mechanism is applied to the concatenation of visual and tactile tokens, it yields both self-attention within each modality and cross-attention across modalities~\citep{VTT}.
+To make this explicit, we partition the token sequence into visual and tactile parts and write, for a given head,

-Here, \(Q_i, K_i, V_i\) represent query, key, and value matrices derived from the visual embeddings, and \(Q_t, K_t, V_t\) are from the tactile embeddings. $\bar{Q}$ and $\bar{K}$ denote post-softmax normalization.
-Specifically in Eq.~\eqref{eq:crossatt}, the components $\bar{Q}_t \bar{K}_i^T V_i$ and $\bar{Q}_i \bar{K}_t^T V_t$ encode \textit{cross-attention} interactions, where visual queries attend to tactile keys and vice versa.
+where $(Q_i,K_i,V_i)$ are derived from visual tokens and $(Q_t,K_t,V_t)$ from tactile tokens.
+For the $j$-th head of the $n$-th attention layer, the attention output can be written as:

+where the block matrices $A_{ii},A_{it},A_{ti},A_{tt}$ denote the corresponding sub-blocks of the (post-softmax) attention matrix.
+Importantly, the softmax normalization is taken over the full joint token sequence, so these blocks are coupled through the shared denominator; the decomposition is for interpretability rather than a separability claim.
+The cross-modal interactions are captured by $A_{it}V_t$ (visual queries attending to tactile values) and $A_{ti}V_i$ (tactile queries attending to visual values).

-The final output of the transformer encoder represents a comprehensive visual-tactile feature map, preserving intra-modal relationships while capturing inter-modal dependencies.
+The final output of the transformer encoder represents a comprehensive visuotactile feature map, preserving intra-modal relationships while capturing inter-modal dependencies.
 This feature map can be pooled or processed via a classification token for downstream tasks.